The Waterboy

 The Waterboy is a 1998 American sports comedy film directed by Frank Coraci.
-It was written by Adam Sandler as well as Tim Herlihy and produced by Robert Simonds and Jack Giarraputo.
-Sandler also stars as the title character while Kathy Bates, Fairuza Balk, Henry Winkler, Jerry Reed, Larry Gilliard, Jr., Blake Clark, Peter Dante, and Jonathan Loughran play other characters.
+It was written by Adam Sandler and Tim Herlihy, and produced by Robert Simonds and Jack Giarraputo.
+Sandler also stars as the title character, while Kathy Bates, Fairuza Balk, Henry Winkler, Jerry Reed, Lawrence Gilliard Jr., Blake Clark, Peter Dante, and Jonathan Loughran play other characters.

 Lynn Swann, Lawrence Taylor, Jimmy Johnson, Bill Cowher, Paul "The Big Show" Wight, and Rob Schneider have cameo appearances.
-The film was extremely profitable, earning $39.4 million in its opening weekend alone in the United States, earning a total of $186 million worldwide.
+The Waterboy was produced by Touchstone Pictures, Jack Giarraputo Productions and Robert Simonds Productions and distributed by Buena Vista Pictures Distribution.
+The film was extremely profitable, earning $39.4 million in its opening weekend alone in the United States, earning a total of $190 million worldwide.
+The film received mixed reviews from critics.

 Plot

-Robert "Bobby" Boucher Jr. is a socially inept, stuttering, and somewhat mentally challenged 31-year-old man serving as the water boy for the University of Louisiana football program.
-He lives with his protective and extremely religious mother, Helen, and believes his father, Robert Sr., died of dehydration in the Sahara while serving in the Peace Corps back in the 1960s.
+Bobby Boucher is a socially inept, stuttering, 31-year-old man serving as the water boy for the University of Louisiana football program.
+He lives with his protective and extremely religious mother, Helen, and believes his father, Robert Sr., died of dehydration in the Sahara, while serving in the Peace Corps back in the 1960s.
 As the players constantly bully Bobby, the Cougars' head coach, Red Beaulieu, fires him for being "disruptive" during the 18 years of his employment.
-Bobby approaches Coach Klein of the South-Central Louisiana State University Mud Dogs and is hired as the team's water boy.
+Bobby approaches Coach Klein of the South-Central Louisiana State University Mud Dogs, and is retained as the water boy on a voluntary basis.

-The Mud Dogs have lost 40 consecutive games, their cheerleaders are alcoholics, and players are forced to share equipment due to budget cuts.
+The Mud Dogs have lost 40 consecutive games, their cheerleaders and the mascot are alcoholics, and players are forced to share equipment due to budget cuts.
 When the new team teases him, Klein encourages Bobby to stand up for himself.
 Remembering all the bullying he has put up with over the years, Bobby tackles the team's quarterback, knocking him out.
 Seeing Bobby's potential, Klein meets with Helen and tries to persuade her to let Bobby play on the team, but she refuses, saying it is too dangerous.

-Klein convinces Bobby to play anyway, seeing that Bobby is eager to attend college.
-Bobby becomes a feared outside linebacker and the Mud Dogs go on a winning streak.
+Klein convinces Bobby to play anyway, seeing that he is eager to attend college.
+Bobby becomes a feared outside linebacker.
+In his first game, he costs the Mud Dogs a win to take down a player who trash-talked his mother.
+Afterwards, the Mud Dogs go on a subsequent winning streak.
 Bobby's newfound fame and confidence also allow him to reconnect with his felonious childhood love interest, Vicki Vallencourt.
-Helen forbids Bobby from seeing her, insisting that she "is the devil".
+Helen forbids Bobby from seeing her, insisting that she is "the devil".

-The team's success earns it a trip to the annual Bourbon Bowl on New Year's Day to face the Cougars and Coach Beaulieu.
+The team's success earns them new uniforms and a trip to the annual Bourbon Bowl on New Year's Day to face the Cougars and Coach Beaulieu.
 However, Beaulieu and his team crash the Mud Dogs' pep rally and reveal that the high school Bobby went to does not exist and that he was homeschooled, and his fake high school transcript makes him ineligible for college and football.
-The team and fans turn against Bobby, believing him to be a liar and cheater.
+The team and fans turn against Bobby, believing he is a liar and cheater.